-Or you can say BeF2 is a nonpolar molecule because all of the constituent atoms are arranged linearly around the central atom that causes symmetric charge distribution leads to the net dipole moment in molecule zero.
+Or you can say BeF2 is a nonpolar molecule because all of the constituent atoms are arranged linearly around the central atom which causes symmetric charge distribution leading to the net dipole moment in molecule zero.

 Why is the electron and molecule geometry of BeF2 is same?